 Data modeling is an essential part of the Holistics platform.
 We've found that teams who model their data as part of their business intelligence workflows are able to substantially increase team output.

-However, data modeling as a broader practice is still irregularly used.
+However, data modeling is still irregularly used amongst our newer users.

 This article seeks to address this gap.
 By the end of this piece, you will understand what data modeling is, why it is beneficial to your business intelligence team, and how you can use Holistics data modeling to greatly accelerate your team's productivity.